Adriendelg/strings-theories/Garden/practice.md

 ---
 *the art of getting good*

+teaching your body and mind to perform a task
 # introduction
 In our digital age it has become very easy to find knowledge.
 This very vault is full of it.
 The internet is a great place to find the WHAT to practice.
 It is much harder to find the HOW one should learn this material and nearly impossible to explain the WHY to practice.